-At Hugh James, our team of specialist brain injury compensation solicitors provide expert advice and services to ensure you receive the highest possible level of compensation.
-We will ensure you get the best care, treatment and rehabilitation following a traumatic brain injury.
+At Hugh James, our team of specialist brain injury solicitors provide expert advice and services to ensure you obtain the best care, treatment, rehabilitation and the highest possible level of compensation following a traumatic brain injury.

 Traumatic brain injuries have life changing implications for an individual and their family.
 Quality care, treatment and rehabilitation are essential to ensure the continued health and wellbeing of a brain injured person.
 Our expert brain injury solicitors can help on a no win, no fee basis – contact us today for free, no obligation advice.

 Headway UK defines a traumatic brain injury as damage to the brain from trauma to the head.
 This damage is categorised as minor, moderate or severe depending on various parameters.
-However, each individual injury is different and the effects on a victim can differ greatly, requiring varying levels of care, treatment and rehabilitation.
+However, each individual injury is different and the effects on an individual can differ greatly, requiring varying levels of care, treatment and rehabilitation.

 The complexities of a traumatic brain injury, along with the high value nature, means the process of claiming compensation can last a number of years.
 It is important that you instruct a solicitor with the correct experience and expertise to successfully manage your brain injury compensation claim.

 At Hugh James, our brain injury solicitors have more than 30 years of experience in managing such claims and are often instructed by clients who have found their original solicitors to be unsatisfactory.
 We are listed under the Headway and Child Brain Injury Trust’s approved solicitors list for brain injury compensation claims.